List of Days of Our Lives characters introduced in the 1990s: Craig Wesley

-Craig Wesley is the father of Chloe Lane and Joy Wesley and husband of Nancy Wesley.
+Dr. Craig Wesley is a physician at Salem University Hospital and the father of Chloe Lane and Joy Wesley and husband of Nancy Wesley.

-Craig was at the same medical school as Mike Horton and later moved to Salem with his wife, Nancy.
-He competed with Mike for the Chief of Staff position at Salem University Hospital, but despite numerous schemes the position was given to Mike.
-However he encouraged Mike's former lover Ali, a nurse who Mike had been sleeping with and had mentioned better jobs to, to launch a sexual harassment suit.
+Craig attended the same medical school as Mike Horton and later moved to Salem with his wife, Nancy.
+He competed with Mike for the Chief of Staff position at Salem University Hospital, but despite Craig's numerous schemes, Mike won the position.
+However, Craig encouraged Ali McIntyre, a nurse with whom Mike had been sleeping and had mentioned better jobs to, to launch a sexual harassment lawsuit against Mike.
 In the resulting furor, Craig won the job of Chief of Staff.

-Later, he learned Nancy had a baby at 16 and gave it up for adoption, Chloe Lane.
-Despite Craig's reluctance to accept her due to being proof of Nancy's unfaithfulness, he soon grew to love Chloe as his own.
+Later, Craig learned that Nancy had had a baby at 16 years of age and gave it up for adoption.
+This baby turned out to be Chloe Lane.
+Despite Craig's reluctance to accept Chloe due to her being proof of Nancy's unfaithfulness, he soon grew to love Chloe as his own.
 For years, it was believed Chloe was the result of Nancy being raped by her father's business partner, but when Chloe became ill with leukemia, medical tests proved Craig was indeed her real father.
-He Nancy conceived a child they hoped would be a perfect match for Chloe for a transplant, Joy.
-With Chloe in remission, the Wesley family moved to New York, and Chloe headed to Europe to give her singing career another chance.
-After Chloe's accident when she was awaiting surgery, Craig was devastated that he couldn't be with his daughter, although he was able to visit a few times.
-He returned to Salem briefly for Chloe's wedding, and sang for her and Brady.
+He and Nancy conceived a child they hoped would be a perfect match for Chloe for a transplant, Joy.
+With Chloe in remission, the Wesley family moved to New York, while Chloe headed to Europe to give her singing career another chance.
+After Chloe's accident when she was awaiting surgery, Craig was devastated that he could not be with his daughter, although he was able to visit a few times.
+He returned to Salem briefly for Chloe's wedding to Brady Black, and sang for her and Brady.

-When Chloe was poisoned and slipped into a coma in August of 2009, Craig returned for a brief time to sit vigil by his daughter's bedside.
+When Chloe was poisoned and slipped into a coma in August 2009, Craig returned for a brief time to keep a vigil by his daughter's bedside.

-Craig returned to Salem after Nancy suspects that he's having an affair.
-Her fears are confirmed when he reveals to Chloe that he is, but with a man thus coming out as gay.
-Chloe and Brady are shocked that the man in question none other than Leo Stark.
-He broke with Leo upon learning he was already married to Jackie Cox and left Salem.
+Craig returned to Salem after Nancy suspected he was having an affair.
+Her fears were confirmed when Craig revealed to Chloe that he was, in fact, having an affair, but with a man, thus coming out as gay.
+Chloe and Brady are shocked that the man in question was none other than Leo Stark.
+Craig broke up with Leo upon learning he was already married to Jackie Cox and left Salem.
 He briefly returned to Salem where he was accused of framing Leo for murder.
 After being cleared, he made peace with Nancy, despite the divorce, deciding that they both deserve the chance to find love rather than stay married.
-He leaves Salem afterwords.
+He leaves Salem afterwards.